MoriDBagon/FromPensilToLaunche/README.md

 To Set Up the LoRa model you would need to:
 Install python virtual environment
-Locate the folder you venv is in in cmd and run .\venv\Scripts\Activate To activate virtual environment
+Create a vertual environment in a folder of your chois Locat the folder you create a vertual environment in and run .\venv\Scripts\Activate
+To activate virtual environment
 Install PyTorch
 Install Diffusers
 Install Flask
 Install Pillow

-Then Run the Test.py with commend: Python Test.py
+Then Run the Test.py with commend: python Test.py

 Make sure to go trough the code in both C# application and Test.py python file to make sure that all the path to the files are located correctly